-There are banks that actively market their tiers in order to build balances, and in those cases utilizing a tiering structure would make more sense.
-From a behavioral economic standpoint, a bank wants to set its tier levels right above the clusters or groupings of accounts.
-In this manner, it has a proposition to market around in order to try to increase balances.
+There are banks that actively market their tiers in order to build balances, and in those cases utilizing a tiering structure makes sense.
+From a behavioral economics standpoint, a bank wants to set its tier levels right above the clusters or groupings of accounts.
+In this manner, it has a value proposition to market around in order to try to increase balances.
 The orange lines in the example below illustrate one strategy of account tiering if the goal was to optimize account balance creation.
 Of course, if your marketing turned out to be ineffective at building balances up, or you simply don’t do account balance marketing, then there is reason to question the whole use of tiering in the first place.

 There are other reasons to tier deposit accounts, and behavior is one of those reasons.
 If accounts that had balances between $10k and $25k reacted differently to rates, this might be a reason to tier accounts.
 There is some evidence of this that larger balance accounts tend to be more rate sensitive, but the evidence is pretty weak which also puts the entire tiering methodology in question.
-In looking at the relationship between account size and rate sensitivity, our analysis indicates that for accounts over $5,000 rate explains 21% of the account balance changes.
+In looking at the relationship between account size and rate sensitivity, our analysis indicates that for accounts over $5,000, rate explains 21% of the account balance changes.
 This compares to about 15% for accounts between $500 and $5,000.
 This might be as expected, except when you look at accounts over $50,000 the relationship turns to a negative 12%, which throws the whole theory out the window.
 This is to say that these accounts over $50,000 exhibit some positive convexity and tend to increase when rates go down and decrease when rates go up.

 Of course, things are not that simple.
-Deposit management is one of the more complicated sciences within finance.
+Deposit management is one of the more complicated sciences in finance.
 Next week we will add another layer to the onion, as it may be that banks are using tiering incorrectly.
 Maybe there are other elements we should be thinking about to better drive the behavior we want?

-Submitted by Chris Nichols on October 15, 2014
+Submitted by Chris Nichols on January 28, 2020